Explicit Acyclic Models and (Co)Chain Operations: Examples of Contractions

 This sum decomposition of contractions of tensor products is remarkably similar to the structure of contractions of surjection complexes that we will study in Part II.
-Anticipating some later terminology, we will refer to tensors in the image of any $h_i = \rho \otimes \ldots \otimes \rho \otimes h \otimes Id \otimes \ldots \otimes Id$ as {\it clean} tensors.
+Anticipating some later terminology, for $\ell \geq 1$ we will refer to tensors in the image of $h_{\ell-1} = \rho^{\otimes( \ell -1)} \otimes h \otimes Id^{ \otimes (k - \ell)} $ as {\it clean tensors}, or more precisely {\it tensors clean at $\ell $}, where $\ell$ is the subscript naming the position of $h$ in the tensor $h_{\ell-1}$.
 The span of these clean tensors is always the image of the preferred contraction of a tensor product.
 In order to apply some of our uniqueness theorems later it is important to be able to recognize elements in the image of contractions. \\

 The preferred contractions of tensor products also satisfy an easily verified associativity property.
 Namely, for $i+j = k$ and $h^{(1)} = h$:

 These same contractions of tensor products, and more general versions, can be found in J. R. Smith [28], Real [24], and no doubt other places. $ $